At Balby Central Primary Academy we follow the Read, Write, Inc programme.

 What are red words?

 These words do not fit the sound rules and are called irregular.
-We call them Red words and children learn to read them on sight.
+We call them Red words and children learn to read them on sight (without sounding out the individual sounds).

 The English Hub

 In 2020, Balby Central started their journey with the DfE English Hub.
 As a reading team, we work rigorously to challenge ourselves on the best ways to teach Phonics through Read Write Inc. Every term, we work alongside a RWI consultant and literacy specialist from the English Hub.
-Working with the Hub and RWI team ensures the team are challenged in their approach and staff upskilled constantly with regular development days and team practice sessions with the dedicated Phonics lead in school.
+Working with the Hub and RWI team ensures the team are challenged in their approach and staff are up-skilled constantly, with regular development days and team practice sessions working with the dedicated Phonics lead in school.

 For more information, follow the link to the Ruth Miskin Home Reading page.